tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Transparent Color** defines the color that has to be set as the transparent background of the resulting vector level.
 This is relevant for Raster levels only.

 - **Tone Threshold** sets the value of the darkest pixels to be taken into account to detect lines to be converted to vector; for low values only the darkest pixels are considered thus resulting in thinner lines; for high values lighter pixels are considered too, thus resulting in thicker lines.
-This is relevant for Toonz Raster levels only.
+This is relevant for Smart Raster levels only.

 In **Centerline** mode the following settings are available:

 - **Threshold** sets the value of the darkest pixels to be taken into account to detect lines to be converted to vector strokes; for low values only the darkest pixels are considered thus resulting in thinner strokes; for high values lighter pixels are considered too, thus resulting in thicker strokes.
-For Toonz Raster levels (TLV files) the process examines only pixels belonging to the lines; for Raster levels it examines pixels of the whole image.
+For Smart Raster levels (TLV files) the process examines only pixels belonging to the lines; for Raster levels it examines pixels of the whole image.

 - **Accuracy** sets how much the vector stroke will follow the shape of the original drawing lines.
 High values create more precise strokes but makes them more complex.